 National Center for Faculty Development and Diversity

 Amherst is an institutional member of the National Center for Faculty Development and Diversity (NCFDD), an affiliation that offers the college’s faculty many benefits.
 The NCFDD is an independent professional development, training, and mentoring community for faculty members, postdocs, and graduate students.
 More information is available on the National Center for Faculty Development and Diversity website.
 Faculty who have questions about the NCFDD or its offerings reach out to Professors Allen Hart or Pawan Dhingra, faculty equity and inclusion officers, or Norm Jones, chief equity and inclusion officer.
-Please contact Professor Austin Sarat, associate provost and associate dean of the faculty, to learn more about the NCFDD Faculty Success Program ("bootcamp").
+Please contact Professor Pawan Dhingra, associate provost and associate dean of the faculty, to learn more about the NCFDD Faculty Success Program ("bootcamp").
 The Office of the Provost and Dean of the Faculty offers full support for participation in this program.